 Five Days in Bergen: A Rain-Soaked Journal From Norway's Fjord Capital

-I arrived with one rule: don't complain about the rain.
+Arrive with one rule: don't complain about the rain.
 Bergen gets 230 rainy days a year.
-If I'd wanted sunshine, I'd have gone to Spain.
-I wanted fjords, fish, and that particular shade of Nordic grey that makes everything feel like a Bergman film.
-If you're exploring the region, Tromso is Norway's Arctic capital further north.
+If you wanted sunshine, you'd go to Spain.
+You come here for fjords, fish, and that particular shade of Nordic grey that makes everything feel like a Bergman film.

 Day 1: Arrival and Altitude

-Flight from Oslo landed at Bergen Flesland Airport at 2PM.
-The Bybanen light rail from the airport to the city center took exactly 40 minutes and cost 40 NOK — about $4.
+Flights from Oslo land at Bergen Flesland Airport.
+The Bybanen light rail from the airport to the city center takes exactly 40 minutes and costs 40 NOK — about $4.
 Not bad for Norway.
-If you're exploring the region, Reykjavik is another Nordic gateway to dramatic landscapes.

-Dropped bags at the hotel near Bryggen and immediately walked to the Floibanen funicular station.
-The 6-minute ride to Mount Floyen (95 NOK return) took me 320 meters above the city.
-And look — I've seen a lot of city views from a lot of high places, but Bergen from Floyen in late afternoon light is something different.
-The harbor below, the red and yellow rooftops, the seven mountain peaks surrounding everything, the fjord water reaching into the distance.
-If you're exploring the region, Copenhagen is the Scandinavian capital most visitors fly through.
+Drop your bags at a hotel near Bryggen and walk straight to the Floibanen funicular station.
+The 6-minute ride to Mount Floyen (95 NOK return) lifts you 320 meters above the city.
+And here's the thing — plenty of cities offer a view from on high, but Bergen from Floyen in late afternoon light is something different.
+The harbor below, the red and yellow rooftops, the seven mountain peaks ringing everything, the fjord water reaching into the distance.

-I walked down instead of riding, saving 40 NOK and getting 45 minutes of forest trail through pine and birch.
-There are carved wooden trolls hidden along the Troll Forest path.
-I'm 34 years old and I found every single one of them.
-If you're exploring the region, Edinburgh is another atmospheric northern European city.
+Walk down instead of riding back — you save 40 NOK and earn 45 minutes of forest trail through pine and birch.
+Carved wooden trolls hide along the Troll Forest path, and grown adults find every single one of them.

-Dinner was fish soup at the fish market.
-130 NOK for a massive bowl of creamy, chunky, honest soup with bread.
-The king crab legs at the next stall were 300 NOK and looked incredible, but I was saving that for later.
+Dinner is fish soup at the fish market: 130 NOK for a massive bowl of creamy, chunky, honest soup with bread.
+The king crab legs at the next stall run 300 NOK and look incredible — save that one for later.

 Weather report: Overcast with light drizzle.
 Honestly, atmospheric.